browserengineering/book/book/invalidation.md

 understand which operations are fast and which are slow, especially as we add new style and layout features.
 This *auditability* concern happens in real browsers, too.
-After all, real browsers are millions, not thousands, of lines long, and support thousands, not just a couple, of CSS properties.
-Their dependency graphs are therefore dramatically more complex than in our browser.
+After all, real browsers are millions, not thousands, of lines long, and support thousands of CSS properties.
+Their dependency graphs are
+dramatically more complex our browser's.

 We'd therefore like to make it easier to see the dependency graph.
 And along the way we can centralize *invariants* about the shape of